TheLastGimbus/FreeBuddy/notes/mbb-protocol-wiki.md

 > CommandID=8 also *sometimes* gives same bytes, but sometimes completely different, meanwhile 39 seems to be stable

-### 43 - ANC service?
+### 43 - ANC / settings service ?
-Seems to be related to ANC.
+Seems to be related to ANC / settings.

+#### ANC
 All three commands to set anc to on, off, and transparency, have ServiceID=43 and CommandID=4

 Data bytes look like this:
 - `[1, 2, 1, 255]` for noise-canceling